davidddeveloper/qcell-sim-registration/README.md

 #### Basic docker-compose commands
-ensure that you have a docker-compose.yml file with the correct information a start above.
+ensure that you have a docker-compose.yml file with the correct information as stated above.

     sudo docker-compose build  # builds (install, compile) the docker image(s) specified in the docker-compose.yml file